Erin Brockovich (film): Plot

-Rehired, she continues her research, and over time, visits many Hinkley residents and wins their trust.
+Erin continues her research and, over time, visits many of the community's residents and wins their trust.
 She finds many cases of tumors and other medical problems in Hinkley.
-Everyone has been treated by PG&E's doctors and thinks the cluster of cases is just a coincidence, unrelated to the "safe" chromium.
+PG&E's doctors have treated everyone and think the cluster of cases is just a coincidence, unrelated to the "safe" chromium.
 The Jensens' claim for compensation grows into a major lawsuit, but the direct evidence only relates to PG&E's Hinkley plant, not to corporate management.

 Knowing that PG&E could slow any settlement for years through delays and appeals, Ed takes the opportunity to arrange for disposition by binding arbitration, but a large majority of the plaintiffs must agree to this.
 Erin returns to Hinkley and persuades all 634 plaintiffs to go along.
 While she is there, a man named Charles Embry approaches her to say that he and his cousin were PG&E employees, but his cousin recently died from the poison.
-The man says he was tasked with destroying documents at PG&E, but, "as it turns out," he "wasn't a very good employee".
+The man says he was tasked with destroying documents at PG&E, but "as it turns out," he "wasn't a very good employee".

 Embry gives Erin the documents, which include a 1966 memo proving corporate headquarters knew the water was contaminated with hexavalent chromium, did nothing about it, and advised the Hinkley operation to keep this secret.
-The judge orders PG&E to pay a settlement amount of $333 million to be distributed among the plaintiffs.
+The judge orders PG&E to pay a $333 million settlement to be distributed among the plaintiffs.

 In the aftermath, Ed hands Erin her bonus payment for the case but warns her he has changed the amount.
-She explodes into a complaint that she deserves more respect, but is astonished to find that he has increased it—to $2 million.
+She explodes into a complaint that she deserves more respect, but is astonished and left speechless to find that he has increased it to $2 million.